PacificBiosciences/paraphase/docs/RCCX.md

 - `starting_hap`: Indicates the first RCCX copy on each allele.
 These haplotypes have unique sequences from the unique region upstream of RCCX.
 This field can be used to infer the order of RCCX haplotypes on an allele.
 - `deletion_hap`: a deletion haplotype has the characteristics of both a starting haplotype and an ending haplotype, indicating that it's the only haplotype on an allele, indicating a deletion of an RCCX copy, leaving just one copy of RCCX.
 - `hap_variants`: Variant calls for common gene-pseudogene (CYP21A2-CYP21A1P) differentiating sites (P31L, IVS2-13A/C>G, G111Vfs, I173N, I237N, V238E, M240K, V282L, Q319X and R357W).
 This is used for allele annotation of CYP21A2.
 For comprehensive variant calls of the RCCX module please refer to the vcf file.
+- `phasing_success`: Indicates whether the different haplotypes could be phased into alleles.
+Note that this does not refer to haplotype phasing itself; haplotype can still be resolved even if they cannot be connected into alleles.
 - `annotated_alleles`: Provides per-allele annotations of CYP21A2 based on the `hap_variants` field.
 Possible values may include:
   - `WT`: one copy each of CYP21A2 and CYP21A1P (pseudogene) on this allele.
   - `pseudogene_duplication`: additional copy of CYP21A1P on this allele.